Azulejo: 18th century

+François Lemoyne, another prominent Rococo artist, influenced the trends azulejo followed at this time as well.
+His recently rediscovered work, the Annunciation, has been credited by researchers as a significant exemplar for 18th century azulejo works in Portugal and Brazil.
+The original work was copied by Laurent Cars and proliferated through Portugal and its colonies.
+Lemoyne's work has been reproduced through azulejo in numerous Portuguese churches.
+The work depicts the annunciation of Mary by Gabriel the archangel and one such example exists in the Church of Nossa Senhora da Luz.

 The reconstruction of Lisbon after the great earthquake of 1755 gave rise to a more utilitarian role for decoration with azulejos.
 This bare and functional style would become known as the Pombaline style, named after the Marquis of Pombal, who was put in charge of rebuilding the country.
 Small devotional azulejo panels started to appear on buildings as protection against future disasters.

-In Mexico, a large producer of Talavera—a Mexican maiolica, there are several instances of the use of azulejos on buildings and mansions.
-One particular mansion, the Casa de los Azulejos in Mexico City, was built in 1737 for the Count and Countess of El Valle de Orizaba.
-Ceramic making traditions were imported to Mexico in the early 16th century and have flourished.
+In Mexico, the production of Talavera, a regional form of maiolica, developed from azulejo techniques introduced in the early 16th century.
+Azulejos were widely utilized in religious and domestic applications at this time, and The Casa de los Azulejos—constructed in 1737 for the Count and Countess of El Valle de Orizaba—in Mexico City is one such example.

 As a reaction, simpler and more delicate Neoclassical designs started to appear with more subdued colours.
 These themes were introduced in Portugal by the engravings of Robert and James Adams.
 The Real Fábrica de Louça do Rato, with the master-designer Sebastião Inácio de Almeida and the painter Francisco de Paula e Oliveira, became in this period an important manufacturer of the characteristic so-called Rato-tiles.
 Another important tile painter in this period was Francisco Jorge da Costa.

 With great Portuguese influence, the city of São Luís, in Maranhão, in Brazil, preserves the largest urban agglomeration of azulejos from the 18th and 19th centuries, throughout Latin America.
 In 1997, the Historic Center of São Luís was declared a World Heritage Site by UNESCO.
 São Luís is also known as "Cidade dos Azulejos".